Jumpseat (satellite): Satellites

-The 700-kg Jumpseat satellites were manufactured by Hughes Aircraft and were inserted into highly elliptical Molniya orbits with an inclination of 63 degrees and orbital periods of close to 12 hours.
+The JUMPSEAT satellites had the purpose of collecting electronic signals to provide information about adversarial countries weapon systems capabilities.
+This was a continuation of preexisting satellite constellations such as Grab or Poppy.
+Gathered data was downlinked to ground stations within the United States.

+The 700 kg Jumpseat satellites were manufactured by Hughes Aircraft and were inserted into highly elliptical Molniya orbits with an inclination of 63 degrees and orbital periods of close to 12 hours.
 These were in similar orbits to the Satellite Data System relay satellites.

 The successors to the Jumpseat series are the Trumpet satellites.